KateBovkun/rota-slackbot/README.md

 ### Slack App Initial Setup

 1. [Create a new Slack app](https://api.slack.com/apps/new).
-2. Name your app `rota` and select your preferred development Slack workspace.
+2. Name your app `goalie` and select your preferred development Slack workspace.
 3. In the **OAuth & Permissions** section, add "Bot Token Scopes" for `app_mentions:read`, `chat:write`, and `incoming-webhook`.
-4. Under **App Home**, make sure your bot and app's name are `rota`.
+4. Under **App Home**, make sure your bot and app's name are `goalie`.
   * Toggle on "Always Show My Bot as Online".
   * Enable the Home Tab.
   * Enable the Messages Tab.